-We’re living through an interesting part of history.
-Advancements in technology are rapidly changing our lives and the way we work.
 We’re also more connected than ever before, allowing us to stay in touch and perform our duties from just about anywhere in the world.
-Yet this rate of change and development means that employers need new and evolving skill sets.
+These fundamental shifts and the rate at which they have developed means that employers need new and evolving skill sets.
 As such, some fear a ‘skills gap’ is opening.

 There is some debate on the severity and scope of this skills gap, yet it has the potential to cause some real issues.
 We explore what exactly it is, which industries are lacking certain skills, and how you can keep on top of your personal development for your career.